Understanding the U.S. Mortgage Market: 2024

 • The U.S. housing market has faced tight inventory, with fewer homes for sale, driving up home prices.
 This has made it more challenging for first-time homebuyers to enter the market, even as mortgage rates rise

-© 2024 All rights reserve at LoanDPR
+© 2024 All rights reserved at Creditum Management